-In September, 1864, Major General Sterling Price led his troops into Missouri with the goal of capturing St. Louis.
+In September 1864, Major General Sterling Price led his troops into Missouri with the goal of capturing St. Louis.
 Leading some 12,000 troops from Camden, Arkansas, Price began his Missouri Expedition, moving north toward Ironton, near the terminus of the Iron Mountain Railroad from St. Louis.
-On September 27th, the troops, along with seven large cannon, arrived just outside Pilot Knob, Missouri.
+On September 27th, the troops, along with seven large cannons, arrived just outside Pilot Knob, Missouri.

 Price’s attack came as a massive assault from several directions.
 Though his troops engulfed the small Union force stationed within the town of Pilot Knob and another attacked and took control of Shepherd’s Mountain, southwest of the fort, they would be unsuccessful in taking the troops at the fort itself.
 The guns at fort Davidson were directed at the Confederate forces, but, under fire and finding the earthworks too steep to climb, they were forced to retreat.
 The Confederates then made preparations to attack again the next day, building scaling ladders.
 In the meantime, General Ewing began to assemble his troops for an escape, and the soldiers slipped away during the night by exploiting a gap in the Southern siege lines.

 The next day, the soldiers were furious to find that the Union troops had gone and demanded that Price pursue them.
 However, the General had already lost over ten percent of his army and three precious days in this fruitless exercise.
 The Confederates took possession of the fort, but the attack resulted in a useless waste of men and ammunition and ended Price’s dream of seizing St. Louis for the Confederacy.
 Although the exact number of Confederate casualties are unknown, historians estimate that total Southern losses at the Battle of Fort Davidson were approximately 1,200, while Union losses were about 200.